Leadership Communication During Crisis: Top 6 Strategies

 Facebook Twitter Email LinkedIn

-Leadership Communication During Crisis Is Vital
+Leadership Communication During Crisis Is Essential

-The Impact of Ineffective Communication During Crisis
+The Impact of Ineffective Crisis Communication

-• Customer confusion, frustration, and abandonment
+• Customer confusion, frustration, and loss of loyalty.

-• Employee disengagement, under-performance, and attrition
+• Employee disengagement, declining performance, and increased turnover.

-• Strategic ambiguity, conflict, and dilution
+• Strategic confusion, internal conflict, and diluted priorities.

-• Financial, legal, and reputational uncertainty and risk
+• Heightened financial, legal, and reputational risk.

-Tips for Leadership Communication During Crisis
+Tips for Effective Leadership Communication During Crisis

 1. Be Vulnerable